Cheung Chuk Shan College

-Cheung Chuk Shan College is an aided, whole-day co-educational grammar secondary school founded in Hong Kong in 1969 by a group of philanthropists of the Five Districts Business Welfare Association.
+Cheung Chuk Shan College is an aided, whole-day co-educational grammar secondary school founded in Hong Kong in 1969 by a group of philanthropists from the 5 Districts Business Welfare Association.

 The School is named after Cheung Chuk Shan (1882 – 1936), a merchant from Siyi area of Southern Guangdong in the early 20th century.

-Significant Events of the School
+History

-Class Structure
+Class structure

 There are 27 classes in the School and enrollment remains steady at around 900 students.
 The number of S1 classes is altered between 4 and 5 on alternate school years since there would be inadequate space to accommodate 30 classes if the School accepted 5 S1 classes every year.

 Curriculum

 Since its establishment, the School has been adopting English as the medium of instruction.
 Except Chinese Language, Chinese Literature, Chinese History and Putonghua, all subjects are taught in English this school year.